DR-MELCHISEDEC-BANKOLE/DR-MELCHISEDEC-BANKOLE/README.md

 | Cybersecurity aficionado | Supernal-Science Scholar |

-👀 I am a Supernal Science Scholar who is currently transitioning to tech: Software programming/Data science.
+👀 I am a Supernal Science Scholar who is very passionate about emerging technology: Software programming/Data science.

 🌱 Currently, I'm learning Angular (a Google development platform and framework), continually expanding my skill set.

 💞️ I’m looking to collaborate on opensource.

-📫 Reach out to me through my email: drmelchisedecbankole@gmail.com and let's embark on a journey of innovation and creativity! 🚀🌟
+📫 Reach out to me through my email: drmelchisedecbankole@gmail.com and let's create and innovate! 🚀🌟

 <!---
 DR-MELCHISEDEC-BANKOLE/DR-MELCHISEDEC-BANKOLE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.